junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   ♦ If the water cools, add more warm water.
 But take out the person’s hand or foot while you do this.
 Remember, she cannot feel how hot the water is and you can easily burn her.

   ♦ As it gets warm, the frozen part will become very painful.
-Give aspirin or codeine (p.
-379 and 384).
+Give aspirin or codeine ([page 379](#page-379) and 384).

   ♦ When it is no longer frozen, the person must stay warm and rest.

   ♦ Be very gentle with the part that was frozen.
-Treat as you would a severe wound or burn (p.
-96).
+Treat as you would a severe wound or burn ([page 96](#page-96)).
 Seek medical help.
 Sometimes dead parts of the body must be removed through surgery.

 # [410](#page-410)